G-Node/nix/docs/slicing_and_indices.md

 In version 1.4.x ranges along a dimension are **inclusive** that is, start and end position are included in the range:
 $$range = [start ... end].$$

-Numpy, for example, does not include the end position:
+Numpy ranges (or slices), for example, do not include the end index:
 $$range = [start ... end)$$

 With NIX version 1.4.5 (nixpy 1.4.9x) we allow to choose which behavior is desired.
-The *RangeMatch* enum contains flags to control this behavior.
+The *RangeMatch* enum contains flags to control this behavior. **Note:** With version > 1.5 the default behaivor will be changed to **exclude** the end index, respectively the end position!

 ### *RangeMatching* enumeration